PLhery/node-twitter-api-v2/doc/examples.md

 You can see a [real-life example of a 3-legged auth flow here](https://github.com/alkihis/twitter-api-v2-user-oauth-flow-example).

-See also [authentification documentation](./auth.md) for examples and explainations about Twitter auth flow.
+See also [authentication documentation](./auth.md) for examples and explainations about Twitter auth flow.

 ### Generate a auth link and get access tokens